Emil and Rosa Massier Award in the Social Sciences

 The College is very pleased to announce support for faculty development in the social sciences thanks to the generous gift of alumna Elfriede Massier, Ph.D. ’62 and her husband Larry E. Schrader, Ph.D.
 The Emil and Rosa Massier Award in the Social Sciences honors Dr. Massier’s parents, who had the courage to begin life in a new country in the wake of World War II, and acknowledges the profound impact Cornell College had on Dr. Massier’s life.

-2) These funds should not be used to support the purchase of equipment, computers, hardware, software, printers and other computing accessories.
-These items can be requested through the College's regular process for capital requests.
+- These funds should not be used to support the purchase of equipment, computers, hardware, software, printers and other computing accessories, unless pre-approved by the Dean.
+These items can be requested through the College’s regular process for capital requests.

-5) A written report on activities related to this project is due in the Office of Academic Affairs by September 1, 2015.
+- A brief written report (250 words) on activities related to this project is due in the Office of Academic Affairs within 30 days of funds expended.
 The grantee cannot be considered for additional faculty development funding if this report is not filed.

-The Faculty Development Advisory Committee will evaluate all proposals and make recommendations to the Dean of the College.
+The Divisional Council will evaluate all proposals and make recommendations to the Dean of the College.

-a.
-A description of the project and/or activity; and a statement explaining how the project/activity contributes to your professional development, including immediate and longer-term outcomes.
+- A description of the project and/or activity (250 words); and a statement explaining how the project/activity contributes to your professional development, including immediate and longer-term outcomes (250 words).

-b.
-An itemized budget, with justification of each item.
-In your itemized budget, please be careful to follow Cornell's Business Expense Reimbursement Policy on the Business Services webpage.
-The total amount awarded for meals will be capped at $230 (with no single day's food reimbursement to exceed $46).
+- An itemized budget.
+In your itemized budget, please be careful to follow Cornell’s Business Expense Reimbursement Policy on the Business Services webpage.
+The total amount awarded for meals will be capped at $230 (with no single day’s food reimbursement to exceed $46).
 Applicants may request additional daily amounts for those cities with higher rates as established by the IRS.
 However, the maximum amount requested cannot exceed $230 (the equivalent of five days).

-2) Submit the proposal to Nancy Rawson, Office of Academic Affairs, by March 3, 2014, for projects to be undertaken during the 2014-15 academic year or during the summer of 2014.
-She will acknowledge the receipt of the application.
+- Proposals should be submitted using the online form by March 6, 2019 for projects to be undertaken during the 2019-20 academic year or during the summer of 2019.
+Acknowledgement of receipt of the proposal will be sent.
 Retain a copy for your file.
-The award will be announced by the end of March 2014.
+Awards will be announced by the end of March 2019.